rupal047/validation-form/README.md

 ## Steps for excecution :

- 1. Clone the repo : git clone https://github.com/abhishek305/simple-react-signup-form-with-validation.git
+1.Start by cloning the repository using the command: git clone <repo-url>

- 2. Open the cloned repo in a code editor
+2.Open the cloned project folder in your preferred code editor.

- 3. Fire up the terminal in the root directory and provide the command npm install
+3.In the terminal, navigate to the project’s root directory and run: npm install
+This will install all the necessary packages.

- 4. Then give the command npm start
+4.Once the installation is complete, start the development server using: npm start